ScottMorse/PyMusician/README.md

 <a href="#pitchletter-reference">Pitch/letter value reference</a>

-Two basic attributes of a Note that are given to it are it's 'pitch' and 'letter'.
+The two most basic attributes of a Note are its 'pitch' and 'letter'.
 Both are integers, and both have nothing to do with specificity of octave (a separate property called hard_pitch deals with a value given on octave, read on).

 ## Pitch
 The property `self.pitch` represents a relative value for a Note's pitch.
 This starts at **0 for C natural**.
 C#/Db then has the pitch 1, and D has 2 (Ebb or C## would also have this pitch), etc.  The range of pitch values is 0 to 11 (11 equivalent to B).
+This is *not* octave-sensitive (see <a href="#hard-pitch">octave</a> and <a href="#hard-pitch">hard pitch</a>).

 ```python
 from pymusician import Note